Web Application Development with Modern Perl

 The Dancer framework is deliberately minimal in syntax and scope, but it also has a vibrant plugin ecosystem.
 Dancer particularly excels for smaller sites and applications, though good programmers can build larger things with it.

 The first version of Dancer was easy to use.
 Dancer 2 continues that ease while improving the internals and robustness of applications.

 The Mojolicious (Mojo) framework has a real-time design based on high performance event handling.
 Its focus is solving new and interesting problems in simple and effective ways, and the project has produced a lot of new code that does old things in better ways.

 In particular, Mojolicious goes to great lengths to support new web standards, such as CSS 3, web sockets, and HTTP 2.

-Where Catalyst embraces the CPAN fully, Mojolicious by design provides most of what an average application might need in a single download.
+Where Catalyst embraces the CPAN fully, Mojolicious by design provides most of what an average app might need in a single download.
 It's still fully compatible with the CPAN, but the intention is to provide good working defaults in a package that's easy to start with.
 Mojo's fans are quick to praise it as fun to develop.

 A modern Perl web application developer should be familiar with at least one of these frameworks.

 Modern Perl Storage Mechanisms

 Perl's venerable DBI module has been the focal point of database access since its invention.
 Its design allows it to provide the same interface to huge relational databases and flat files alike through its DBD extension mechanism.
 Yet the DBI by itself isn't the be-all, end-all of data storage and access in Perl.

 DBIx::Class sits on top of DBI to provide an API to your database based on the concept of queries and results.
 This is often sufficient to remove all but the most complicated of SQL from your code, leaving you to manipulate your business models instead of the small details of how a relational database works.
 The power and maintainability you receive is well the small cost of the learning curve.